Reversing Rheumatoid Arthritis

 Brilliant, brilliant, I’m curious.
 You, I’m not sure if you’ve looked into it yet.
-But I hear a lot of good words about collagen, especially college that comes from bone broths grass fed animals, and as a result, the bones boiled for 12 to 18 hours to remove the collagen.
-I’ve heard that’s really good for rebuilding or working towards rebuilding joints, even other tissues in the body, including hair and cleaning everything.
+But I hear a lot of good words about collagen, especially college that comes from bone broths grass-fed animals, and as a result, the bones boiled for 12 to 18 hours to remove the collagen.
+I’ve heard that’s really good for rebuilding or working towards rebuilding joints, even other tissues in the body, including hair, and cleaning everything.
 Have you ever looked into that at all?
 Do you know anything about that at this stage?

 Yeah.
-So obviously I have discussions about that. hundreds of other similar approaches to rebuild gut health every day because I have a community support forum where I have nearly 300 people I talk about every day and all sorts of topics such as that we discuss all day every day as I work with people.
+So obviously I have discussions about that. hundreds of other similar approaches to rebuilding gut health every day because I have a community support forum where I have nearly 300 people I talk about every day and all sorts of topics such as that we discuss all day every day as I work with people.
 Now, my take on that is that I never used bone broth.
-And I have almost 8000 clients, none of which, who have used bone broth bio one that I can think of.
+And I have almost 8000 clients, none of which, have used bone broth bio one that I can think of.

-And my success rate is like no other of anyone in the world, including medical professionals, who can improve the quality of life of people with ra naturally.
+And my success rate is like no other of anyone in the world, including medical professionals, who can improve the quality of life of people with a natural.
 Yeah.
 And so my response is, well, I didn’t, none of the people who have had amazing success in my program used it.
 And so I actually get very little feedback from it.
 And I just like the fact that it’s not necessary.
 I just like that.
-I like that it’s a purely, you know, we’re living off plants and we’re not harming the planet and we’re not harming animals and it feels good.
+I like that it’s purely, you know, we’re living off plants and we’re not harming the planet and we’re not harming animals and it feels good.
 Yeah.

 Okay.
 Awesome.
-That’s a like I said, it’s everyone’s different and it’s good to hear different opinions.
-And I’m sure the people listening and watching are going to really take a lot out of this interview, if they want to connect to you.
+That’s like I said, it’s everyone’s different and it’s good to hear different opinions.
+And I’m sure the people listening and watching are going to really take a lot out of this interview if they want to connect to you.
 After they’ve watched this interview, how would they go about doing that?

 Awesome well, what I would encourage people to do who are listening or watching is if you know somebody with RA, definitely get him to have a look at this video.
-But then also get them to get in touch with yourself.
+But then also get them to get in touch with you.
 And perhaps jump on the free mailing list, join a forum, exchange ideas, listen to what has helped other people.
 And maybe that could be a way forward for you to feel better than you felt maybe in a long time and relieve you of some of the pain and some of the stress that comes with our re hopefully get you back to work.

 I mean, that’s it.
 That’s social science, man, we’re running it I’m hoping to do it.
 Well, I will be doing a documentary this year.
-So there’s going to be all my archive your video footage, I have a lot of video footage of me in agony and that’s all going to be put together and combined.
+So there’s going to be all my archive video footage, I have a lot of video footage of me in agony and that’s all going to be put together and combined.
 And we’re running a documentary, we’re going to be interviewing about a dozen or so of these people who I’ve mentioned, who’ve made tremendous recoveries.

 We’re going to be interviewing doctors from around the world who are experts in immunology and gut bacteria.
 And we’re going to do a clinical trial and put people through this process because we want to, you know, I want to change the way the whole industry is running.
 It’s a complete failure right now and I want the first thing that a rheumatologist says to a patient is what are you eating?

-And how are you exercising and based on those answers, develop a plan that’s that’s much more, you know, supportive to their future than just hitting them immediately with the hottest drug so hundred percent bill man it’s been Finally we got a lot of work to do.
+And how are you exercising based on those answers, develop a plan that’s much more, you know, supportive to their future than just hitting them immediately with the hottest drug so hundred percent bill man it’s been Finally we got a lot of work to do.

 Thanks for having me.

 The presenters and special guests of this podcast intend to provide accurate and helpful information to their listeners.
 These podcasts can not take into consideration individual circumstances and are not intended to be a substitute for independent medical advice from a qualified health professional.
-You should always seek advice from a qualified health professional before acting on any of the information provided by any of Recovery After Stroke podcasts.
+You should always seek advice from a qualified health professional before acting on any of the information provided by any of the Recovery After Stroke podcasts.
 This has been a production of https://recoveryafterstroke.com/ Check out our page on Facebook and start a conversation by leaving a comment at https://www.instagram.com/recoveryafterstroke/.
 Subscribe to the show on iTunes and check us out on Twitter.